 - Obtain, upon written request to the plan administrator, copies of documents governing the operation of the plan, including insurance contracts and collective bargaining agreements and copies of the latest annual report (Form 5500 Series) and updated summary plan description(s).
 The administrator may make a reasonable charge for the copies.

 - Receive a summary of the plan's annual financial report.
 The plan administrator is required by law to furnish each participant with a copy of this summary annual report.

 ERISA also provides that all plan participants shall be entitled to:

 - Continuation of health care coverage for the participant, participant's spouse and/or participant's dependents if there is a loss of coverage under the plan as a result of a qualifying event.
 Participants and their dependents may have to pay for such coverage.
 Review this summary plan description and the documents governing the plan on the rules governing COBRA continuation coverage rights.

 Prudent Actions by Plan Fiduciaries

 In addition to creating rights for plan participants, ERISA imposes duties upon the people who are responsible for the operation of the employee benefit plan.
 The people who operate the plan, called "fiduciaries" of the plan, have a duty to do so prudently and in the interest of all plan participants and beneficiaries.
-No one, including the participant's employer, or any other person, may fire the participant or otherwise discriminate against him or her in any way to prevent his or her obtaining a welfare benefit or exercising rights under ERISA.
+No one, including the participant's employer, union, or any other person, may fire the participant or otherwise discriminate against him or her in any way to prevent his or her obtaining a welfare benefit or exercising his or her rights under ERISA.